NickGoumas/CarND-VehicleDetection-P5/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 At first I started with HOG features, spatially binned features as well as the color histograms.
 I thought more features would make the classifier work well but in the end I only used the HOG features.
 Using the other groups caused too many false positives.
 It was also very memory intensive and I couldn't test as many classifier algorithms as I wanted.
 In the end HOG with some frame averaging seems to work well.
+Below is the same frame image as above, only with the prediction classifier run over the sliding window search.
+As you can see it picks up the cars fairly well.
+This is before any averaging or heatmaps are used.

 ![alt text][image4]
 ---